- About Maintenance Responsibility of Diet Types and Texture Types

 - Select Tools & Setup > Diet Orders.
 The Diet Order Setting screen appears.

-- Ensure you are on the Fluid type tab.
+- Click the Fluid Type tab.

 - If your account currently maintains the fluid type (as indicated by the Maintained by field), then you can assign maintenance to child accounts.
 To do so, click the Assign Maintenance to Child Accounts link (first screenshot below), and the confirmation message appears (second screenshot below).